 The tendency to retire earlier than men underscores the need for careful retirement planning, particularly because women tend to live longer and may not have the same Social Security benefits to fall back on.
 Women, more likely to stay home to raise their children, have fewer years of paid work and lower lifetime earnings, which affects both Social Security and retirement benefits.

-The downside to retiring early is greater for married women than men, and ideally, women should be retiring at older ages than men, rather than earlier, according to the NBER research.
+The downside to early retirement is greater for married women than men.
+Ideally, women should be retiring at older ages than men, rather than earlier, according to the NBER research.
 If you’re a woman and your career was cut short or interrupted, you’re more likely than a man to be leaving the workforce just as your earnings potential is peaking.

 However, if you work until you’re 70, the research finds, you’re much closer to erasing the gender gap in Social Security benefits earned.